 - Pupils may bring their own hygiene kits to school each day which may include a hand towel/face cloth and a small hand sanitising spray if they wish.
 This can be stored in their school bag.

 - The school will be cleaned by the school cleaners daily and as an extra precaution, a fogging machine disinfectant spray will also be used when the building is empty midweek and again before the children return to school after the weekend.

 - Class Bubbles mean children will work and play only with pupils from their own class level.
 Each class level will have a zone on the yard.
+Classes from 1st – 4th will wear class coloured bibs on yard to help them identify their bubble.
 The bubbles will also include the class teacher, the support teacher and the classroom assistant within the relevant class group.